VintageCollector/bmw-g30-dashboard-ets2/README.md

 2. Flash the firmware (.hex file) via X-loader to arduino.

-3. Open tlemetry-client.exe app.
+3. Open telemetry-client.exe app.
 Select your arduino's port.
 Then click connect.
 Next launch your ETS/ATS game.
 Once you are all teh way in and see you are ready to drive, minimize the game and in the telemetry-client app select the game you want from drop down menu.
 Then click connect.Now resume game and enjoy!